Pray that there's intelligent life somewhere up in space,

 - In The Inexplicable Adventures of Bob!, the alien Nemesites have held the lease to our planet for eons, designating it as a nature preserve, and consider the young species of humanity to be unintelligent wildlife.
 Princess Voluptua is deeply concerned about whether changing that legal designation to grant humans Imperial Citizenship would do mankind more harm than good.

-- Johnny Bravo had this in one episode as an Expy of Kirk said that there was no intelligent life there while in the middle of a park right before the title character ended up switching places with him in a beam up on a parody of Star Trek.
+- Johnny Bravo had this in one episode as an Expy of Captain Kirk said that there was no intelligent life there while in the middle of a park full of people right before the title character ended up switching places with him in a beam up on a parody of Star Trek.

 - Lilo & Stitch: Upon discovering that the titular alien has landed on an isolated island - Hawaii;

 Grand Councilwoman: Can we not simply destroy the island?

 Pleakley: NO, crazyhead!
 The mosquito's food of choice, primitive humanoid lifeforms, have colonies all over that place!

 Grand Councilwoman: Are they intelligent?

 - Buzz Lightyear's introduction in Toy Story could be read as a more subtle version of this.
 Immediately prior to meeting the other toys, Buzz, thinking he's a real space ranger, describes the "planet" (actually Andy's bedroom) that he finds himself in: "There seems to be no sign of intelligent life anywhere."

 - A screencap of the scene has become something of a small internet meme in which it gets juxtaposed with particularly stupid comments, like so.◊

 - In one episode of Garfield and Friends, an alien, having observed the antics of the farm's residents (it was in the U.S. Acres segment), reports that the mission to find intelligent life has failed.